ar-io/ar-io-node/README.md

 docker-compose up --build
 ```

-Once running, requests can be directed to envoy server at `localhost:3000`.
+Once running, requests can be directed to Envoy server at `localhost:3000`.

 ## Principles and Practices